giellalt/giellalt.github.io/infra/ConvertingDocsToMarkdown.md

   html, forrest-xml and jspwiki can be replicated in Markdown, with a few excepsions:
     - all source formats:
-        - definition lists: these are converted to regular lists with some extra formatting to make them look mostly like definition lists
+        - definition lists: these are converted to regular lists with some extra formatting to make them look mostly like definition lists (this should be changed, and implemented using html instead - works fine with Markdown)
     - html/forrest-xml:
         - warnings and other message boxes: can probably be replicated as citation blocks, but that neeeds manual conversion